Why 24x7 thermal condition monitoring?

 Condition monitoring enables fault detection & trend analysis of temperature data 24x7 x 365 days

-Exertherm® is the global number one provider of 24x7 Thermal Condition Monitoring for electrical infrastructure, successfully installed worldwide by all major OEMs.
-We deliver complete solutions for LV/MV Switchgear, MCC Drawers, Dry Transformers and more.
-We’re so proud of our proven reliability we even offer a zero maintenance lifetime guarantee.
+Exertherm is the globally trusted and award-winning provider of 24x7 thermal monitoring solutions for electrical infrastructure.
+Our products are successfully installed by major OEMs across the world.
+We deliver complete solutions for LV/MV switchgear, MCC drawers, dry transformers and more.
+We’re so proud of our proven reliability we even offer a zero-maintenance lifetime guarantee.

 Sensors providing accurate data of uniform quality are a key part of the IIOT jigsaw - no sensors = no data

 Wireless sensors pose a potential hacking threat to critical infrastructure.
-Exertherm is hardwired, and thus avoids any potential hacking issues.
+Our sensors are hardwired, helping avoid potential hacking issues.

-Exertherm solutions are accepted & have been successfully installed in major projects globally by all major OEMs.
+Our solutions have been successfully installed on projects globally by major OEMs.